Baden-Baden to Amsterdam train with Deutsche Bahn (ICE,IC)

 The last train from Baden-Baden to Amsterdam leaves at 11:39 PM.

-Yes, there is a night train from Baden-Baden to Amsterdam.
+Unfortunately, there is no night train available from Baden-Baden to Amsterdam.

 The train station in Baden-Baden that goes to Amsterdam is Baden-Baden station, which connects to Amsterdam Centraal.